 Is Peat Moss Toxic To Dogs?

 Peat moss is a common soil additive used by gardeners around the country, and it is also found in some commercial potting mixes.
-Fortunately, peat moss is safe for your dog, so you can use it freely in your landscape.
-Be aware that your dog may experience an upset stomach or vomiting if he does ingest peat moss, just as he may when eating anything his system isn't used to.
+While peat moss is not considered toxic to dogs, your canine may experience an upset stomach or vomiting if he ingests it.

 What is peat moss?